lfrank14/profesh/content/authors/admin/_index.md

 title: Lea E. Frank
 ---

-Lea is a PhD student studying cognitive neuroscience at the University of Oregon.
-She works in Dr. Dasa Zeithamova's [Brain & Memory Lab](https://cognem.uoregon.edu/) studying how memories are used to help guide novel decisions and generate new knowledge.
-Her work employs behavioral and fMRI techniques to understand the processes underlying memory-guided decision making.
-She is also completing a data science specialization.
+I'm a PhD student studying cognitive neuroscience and data science at the University of Oregon.
+I work in Dr. Dasa Zeithamova's [Brain & Memory Lab](https://cognem.uoregon.edu/) studying how memories are used to help guide novel decisions and generate new knowledge.
+My work employs behavioral and fMRI techniques to understand the processes underlying memory-guided decision making.
+I like to incorporate my data science specialization into my research to promote reproducibility and open-science practices.

+After completing my PhD, I hope to find an applied research or data science position that I find both challenging and fulfilling.
+Though my research has largely focused on the neuroscience of memory, I would like explore new questions regarding human behavior and cognition, health and nutrition, public policy, or other social sciences.
+I am eager to apply my technical and statistical knowledge towards solving real-world problems.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or CV.